eiji03aero/til/README.md

 # TIL
-- one way to strengthen your knowledge
+- one way to strengthen your knowledge (and jiatama)

 # Todo
 ## Current
 - [ ] add ui framework to make it look better
-  - choose one:
-    - has sidebar feature
-    - has typography support
   - make it responsive
     - mobile a okay
   - sidebar item